jmcg015/bookmark_manager/README.md

 So I can remove a bookmark,
 I want to delete the bookmark from Bookmark Manager

+4) As a user,
+So I can update my bookmarks,
+I want to change the title or URL for the bookmark

 ## Domain Model
 <img src="domain-model.png" alt="Domain Model Plan" title="Domain Model">